hayoola/archway/README.md

 # Archway

 A scalable caching reverse-proxy designed to be cloud-native.
-Inspired by Varnish, but uses a simpler configuration language.
+Inspired by Varnish, but uses non-blocking I/O rather than thread pools.